Armed police called and high street closed off amid knife stand-off

 The incident unfolded metres away from Lewisham police station.

-The Metropolitan Police said officers are working to find out whether anyone else is in the flat.
+The Metropolitan Police said there is no information available currently to suggest there is anyone else inside the property.

 A food retailer at Lewisham Market said the stand-off had been going on since late morning..